The IH Bristol Story

 In 2019-2020 we added a new custom-built student common room to our Queens Avenue building, furthering our ambition to always put the student experience first.

 IH Bristol aims to give back to the community: we have taught many refugee classes in Bristol and have been involved in development projects in Cuba, Angola and Vietnam.
-We adapter our buildings for Covid very early so that we could facilitate English exams for medical professionals needed by the NHS.
+We adapted our buildings for Covid very early so that we could facilitate English exams for medical professionals needed by the NHS.
 And let's not forget our free exercises and our Phrase of the Day videos, which can help students worldwide to increase their knowledge on a daily basis.

 We are working towards making our operation more environmentally sustainable and have so far installed 100s of ultra low energy light fittings and fixtures and sophisticated heating controls.